The GSR file (Ground-State Results)#

 Joint density of states#

-This example shows how to plot the different contributions to the electronic joint density of states of Silicon.
+This example shows how to plot the different contributions to the electronic joint density of states (JDOS) of Silicon.
 Select the valence and conduction bands to be included in the JDOS.
 Here we include valence bands from 0 to 3 and the first conduction band (4).

 vrange = range(0,4)